ksawery29/isolated-js/readme.md

     const sum = (a, b) => a + b;
     sum(1, 2);

-    // this will crash the isolated environment (because of the timeout) new Promise((resolve) => {
+    // this will crash the isolated environment (because max execution time by default is 5 seconds) new Promise((resolve) => {
         setTimeout(() => {
             resolve();